clowwindy/ShadowVPN/README.md

 #### OpenWRT

-Download bundled [ShadowVPN with LuCI], or just [download precompiled],
+Download bundled [ShadowVPN with LuCI], or just [download ShadowVPN] itself,

 Or build ShadowVPN yourself: cd into [SDK] root, then